-Teeth whitening in Calgary is one of the most popular dental procedures.
-The good news is, having a bright, white smile is no longer something only your favourite celebrity can achieve.
+Teeth whitening in NE Calgary is one of the most popular dental procedures.
+The good news is, having a bright, white smile is no longer something only your favorite celebrity can achieve.
 You can too!

-However, with all those whitening products and treatments available to us, figuring out what is effective, and more importantly, safe can be difficult.
-To help cut through the noise, we have prepared a list of the six most common teeth whitening myths that we definitely should stop believing.
+However, with all those whitening products and treatments available, figuring out what is effective and, more importantly, safe can be difficult.
+To help cut through the noise, we have prepared a list of the six most common teeth-whitening myths we should stop believing.

-Could the journey to white teeth turn out to be bad news for your tooth enamel?
-Simply put no, according to many studies, teeth whitening does not damage your enamel; however, only when in the hands of a professional at your dental clinic in Calgary.
-Teeth whitening near you is a form of dentistry that should only be performed by a dentist, dental hygienist, or dental therapist.
-So the next time you pass by a beauty salon and see a teeth whitening special, remember that you may be putting your teeth at risk.
+Could the journey to white teeth be bad news for your tooth enamel?
+Simply put, no, according to many studies, teeth whitening does not damage your enamel; however, only when in the hands of a professional at our dental clinic in NE Calgary.
+Teeth whitening near you is a form of dentistry that should only be performed by our dentist, dental hygienist, or dental therapist.
+So the next time you pass by a beauty salon and see a teeth whitening special, remember that you may be risking your teeth.

 Once whitened, teeth will stay forever white, right?
 No, unfortunately, the procedure does not work this way.
-Following your first treatment, the effects of good living will continue to show on your teeth; this includes sipping red wine, coffee, or tea, and smoking, which can all lead to staining.
-But there is some positive news; it is unlikely that your teeth will revert to their original colour.
-Your dentist in Calgary will recommend that you top up by having a whitening treatment every few months.
-Plus, when it is possible, try to drink those offending liquids through a straw as this will help the front surface of your teeth stay whiter for longer.
+Following your first treatment, the effects of good living will continue to show on your teeth; this includes sipping red wine, coffee, or tea and smoking, which can all lead to staining.
+But there is some positive news; it is unlikely that your teeth will revert to their original color.
+Our dentist will recommend that you top up by having a whitening treatment every few months.
+Plus, try to drink those offending liquids through a straw, as this will help the front surface of your teeth stay whiter for longer.

-We know, it may be tempting to test out every new teeth whitening technique you see on social media, but it is best to stick with science.
-According to studies, there is not enough scientific gravitas to support whether or not charcoal is effective.
-If you are interested in at-home whitening, we suggest sticking with proven treatments like professional at-home teeth whitening trays supplied by your dental clinic in Calgary.
-Do not forget to give your grin a boost with a daily wash too, such as Listerine Advanced White.
+We know testing every new teeth-whitening technique you see on social media may be tempting, but it is best to stick with science.
+According to studies, there needs to be more scientific gravitas to support whether or not charcoal is effective.
+If you are interested in at-home whitening, we suggest using proven treatments like professional at-home teeth whitening trays supplied by our dental clinic in NE Calgary.
+Do not forget to boost your grin with a daily wash, such as Listerine Advanced White.

 Overall, teeth whitening should not hurt.
 If you feel stinging, burning, or irritation in your mouth in any way, discontinue using that particular treatment right away.
 With that said, a little sensitivity is not uncommon.
-To manage this, consult with your dentist about using special formulas.
+To manage this, consult with our dentist in NE Calgary about using special formulas.
 You can also use a daily mouthwash such as Listerine Advanced Defence Sensitive to help relieve tooth sensitivity.
-Ultimately, this issue will come down to the individual and the products involved, so be sure to assess the situation.
+Ultimately, this issue will come down to the individual and the products involved, so assess the situation.

 Most of us want changes in appearance to look as natural as possible.
 So can having a professional whitening treatment leave you with scarily bright chompers?
 No- whitening is a progressive treatment meaning that the process is in your control.
-For example, if you are using an at-home whitening system, the more days you wear your trays, the whiter your teeth will become.
-Not to mention, there is a finite level of whitening which can be achieved, and this will be contingent upon what shade your teeth were when you started.
+For example, if you use an at-home whitening system, the more days you wear your trays, the whiter your teeth will become.
+Not to mention, a finite level of whitening can be achieved, and this will be contingent upon what shade your teeth were when you started.

-If you are interested in teeth whitening near you, schedule a consultation at your dental clinic in Calgary.
+If you are interested in teeth whitening near you, schedule a consultation at our dental clinic in NE Calgary.